Roman abacus: Symbols and usage

 What can be deduced from these Roman abacuses, is the undeniable proof that Romans were using a device that exhibited a decimal, place-value system, and the inferred knowledge of a zero value as represented by a column with no beads in a counted position.
-Furthermore, the biquinary nature of the integer portion allowed for direct transcription from and to the written Roman numerals.
+Furthermore, the biquinary-like nature of the integer portion allowed for direct transcription from and to the written Roman numerals.
 No matter what the true usage was, what cannot be denied by the very format of the abacus is that if not yet proven, these instruments provide very strong arguments in favour of far greater facility with practical mathematics known and practised by the Romans in this authors view.